pennomi/comics/README.md

 # Roadmap

 - [ ] Bug Fixes
   - [ ] I noticed one iPhone having trouble with the spinner getting stuck active.
 Is this a widespread problem?
+Do we need to handle network errors better?
   - [ ] Alt text doesn't dynamically change with page switch on Chrome
   - [ ] Cycle the forum's IP address.
 The current one is banned in Russia for no reason.
-  - [ ] Fonts need о̄ ñ
   - [ ] nginx access and error logs don't ever cycle, so they might fill up the disk.
+  - [ ] Migrate to a slightly larger server for the extra RAM
 - [ ] Nice New Features
   - [ ] Community Page: a quick link to all social pages
     - [ ] LD+JSON for author and all community links
   - [ ] Extended Markdown for tag links; update transcripts and wiki pages
     - [ ] Auto-migrate tags when they are renamed.
-  - [ ] Better Header
-  - [ ] Landscape side-by-side navigation
   - [ ] Global search functionality for archive (returns tags and pages)
+- [ ] Comments Overhaul
+  - [ ] The forum isn't working out well for comments, is hard to set up, and embedding has gotten harder.
+What can we do instead?
+- [ ] RSS Upgrade
+  - [ ] Only show items created within 1 week ago with no count limit (some RSS readers delete their cache after some time)
 - [ ] Cache invalidation
   - [ ] Configure CloudFlare per-domain
   - [ ] Split first/last AJAX into a separate request
   - [ ] Ensure JSON XHR is cached by CloudFlare
   - [ ] On-save Comic/Page trigger that invalidates related URLs (namespace for easier invalidation)
   - [ ] CTA ad should load using API and invalidate on model change
+- [ ] New "Code Snippets" function
+  - [ ] Allow each comic owner to inject arbitrary HTML, CSS, and JS into their pages.
+  - [ ] This should supersede
+- [ ] Support WebP file format
+  - [ ] Request the best image file format (PNG, JPEG, WEBP).
+  - [ ] Encode many different image permutations (size, format).
+  - [ ] Request the best file size for the comic view area.
+  - [ ] Create a way to view the highest resolution version of the file.
 - [ ] New URL-based Router
   - [ ] Google Analytics per domain
   - [ ] Remove comic slug field